 Fereydun

-Fereydun is another king whose name is tied to Zahhak.
-According to Iranian mythology, the goddess Anahita rushed to the aid of Fereydun in his battle with Zahhak.
+Fereydun is another one of the Shahnameh characters whose name is linked to Zahhak.
+According to Iranian mythology, the goddess Anahita rushed to his aid in his battle with Zahhak.
 Fereydun does not kill Zahhak but imprisons him in Mount Damavand.

 Rostam

-Rostam is one of the greatest warriors in Iranian mythology, and most of the stories in the Shahnameh are about his valor and courage.
+Rostam is one of the greatest warriors in Iranian mythology.
+Most of the stories in the Shahnameh are about his valor and courage.

-He is a symbol of physical and spiritual strength and sacrifice for his country, Iran.
+He symbolizes physical and spiritual strength and sacrifice for his country, Iran.
 He was so strong that he could knock down an elephant with his mace.
 In addition to being powerful, Rostam is also a symbol of ethics, bravery, knowledge, and wisdom.

 Rakhsh

 Rakhsh is Rostam’s robust and attentive horse.
 Rostam chose him because he was the only horse that could bear the weight of Rostam’s hand on his back and did not bend his back during this test.
-He is not only a road horse for Rostam, but also his assistant and aid.
-For example, it is Rakhsh who wakes up Rostam and informs him of the danger of the dragon in the third Khan, by knocking his hoof on the ground.
+He is a road horse for Rostam and his assistant and aid.
+For example, Rakhsh wakes up Rostam and informs him of the dragon’s danger in the third Khan by knocking his hoof on the ground.
 Rakhsh goes through hardships and battles with Rostam step by step and finally dies with him.

 Sohrab

-The battle between Rostam and Sohrab is one of the saddest epic stories in Iran.
-The death of the son at the hands of the father and the healing potion that arrives after the death of Sohrab.
+The battle between Rostam and Sohrab is one of the saddest Iranian folklore stories.
+It involves the death of the son at the hands of the father and the healing potion that arrives too late after Sohrab’s death.

 Siyâvash or Siavash

-In Iranian myths, Siavash is a handsome prince who learns all the practices and skills of prince hood from Rostam.
+In Iranian myths, Siavash is a handsome prince who learns all the practices and skills of princehood from Rostam.
 He is the son of Kaykavus, the king of Iran.
 Since Siavash refuses to give in to the temptations of his father’s wife, Sudabah, his father asks him to prove his innocence by walking through fire.
-Siavash passes through the fire safely; But in the end, he becomes a victim of conspiracies by Garsivaz and is innocently killed.
+Siavash passes through the fire safely, But in the end, he becomes a victim of GGarsivaz’s conspiracies.

-Iranian Myths, a Reflection of Persian Culture and Beliefs
+Iranian Myths, a Reflection of Persian Folklore and Beliefs

-If some aspects appear illogical and contradict common sense/ it has a hidden meaning”
+If some aspects appear illogical and contradict common sense

-Iranian myths have been so powerful and intelligent that they have traveled to faraway lands and embraced by the hearts and cultures of other nations.
+Iranian myths are so powerful and intelligent that they have traveled to faraway lands and been embraced by the hearts and cultures of other nations.
 Even today, their effects can be found in other countries and cultures.

-Iranian myths are one of several important roots of Persian culture and identity.
+Persian folklore is one of several important roots of Persian culture and identity.
 Throughout history, whenever foreign invaders and malicious forces scorched the proverbial tree, the Iranian nation has risen from the ashes stronger, reinforced by these roots.
-Iranian mythology is an ancient and mysterious root of the tree of the Iranian nation, which represents the rich civilization and valuable history of our land.
+Iranian mythology is an ancient and mysterious root of the Iranian nation’s tree, representing our land’s rich civilization and valuable history.

 New generations may not be interested in history and find historians boring, But the language of stories and legends will always captivate them.
 They receive moral and emotional lessons from myths and legends, they learn patriotism from Rostam, and wisdom from Zal.

-In simple words, the secret to the survival of the Persian language and culture and social concepts, and rich traditions can be found in the direct or indirect preservation of these Iranian legends and myths.
+Simply put, the secret to the survival of the Persian language, culture, social concepts, and rich traditions is the direct or indirect preservation of these Iranian legends and folklore.

 Frequently Asked Questions About Iranian Myths